Looking for a property to rent

 To avoid any surprises or discontent after moving in, a property should be inspected by a prospective tenant before a tenancy application can be submitted.

 To secure property while we carry out the initial administration, including the credit checks and preparing the Tenancy Agreement, a Holding Deposit is required of one week’s rent which will usually be deducted from the required Security Deposit, should you proceed with the tenancy.

 Should your references, credit checks or ‘Right to Rent’ checks prove unsatisfactory, or if you are unable to provide a suitable guarantor if requested, or if you change your mind about renting the property, the holding deposit will be returned to you minus a £75.00 deduction towards the costs incurred by RCRLA.

 On acceptance of an application it is necessary to sign a Tenancy Agreement and pay the first month’s rent in advance.
 You will also be required to pay 5 weeks’ Security Deposit prior to the commencement of the Tenancy.

 |Guarantor Admin Fee (required if the Tenant earns less than £20k)||FREE|

 Generally, a tenant is responsible for the maintenance of the garden and grounds.
 The lawns must be mowed and edged and weeds removed.
 The grounds must be kept clear of rubbish and paths and driveways clean and free from oil.
 The inside of the property should be kept clean and tidy in line with its original standard.
-It is normally the tenant’s responsibility to pay for gas, electricity and telephone services and there will also be charges for water and the TV Licence.
+It is normally the tenant’s responsibility to pay for utility bills including gas, electricity, telephone services, internet and water plus the TV licence.